mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *The changes are subtle.
 New laws protecting "historical guardians."
 Tax reforms favoring commoners.
 Fewer abuses of power.
 Most citizens don't know why things are improving.
 They just know they are.
 Is hidden justice still justice?
 You debate this among yourselves often.*

 **Ten Years Later:**
-> *A small memorial stands in Raven's Rest—the ruins of the Blackwood estate.
+> *A small memorial stands in Raven's Keep—the ruins of the Blackwood estate.
 Few know what it represents.
 Those who do make pilgrimages quietly.
 King Thandris the Reformer, history will call him.
 And in private rooms, in hushed voices, people tell the true story.
 Truth, it seems, cannot be fully buried.
 It seeps out, slowly, like water through stone.*

 ---